fmyersCustomPlugins/Custom-Report-Card-Block/reportcard/README.md

 Quarter columns are matched from your grade category names — any grade category whose name contains "Quarter 1", "Quarter 2", "Quarter 3", or "Quarter 4" (case-insensitive) is picked up automatically.
-No settings page is needed; this is based on how your gradebook categories are already named.

 ## Requirements